Are you pregnant?

 When it comes to herbs and pregnancy, most doctors, midwives, and herbalists will be very cautious okaying herbs during the first trimester as this is such a crucial time for baby’s development.

 Herbs that are okay to use during the first trimester tend to be nutritive herbs that have a long history of safe use.
 These herbs are often called “tonics” which mean that they tone and nourish the body, and many often have an affinity for a particular body system.
-These herbs are mostly food-like herbs that have high vitamin, mineral, and trace mineral content such as alfalfa, astragalus, chamomile, dandelion, oat straw, nettle, red raspberry, and many culinary herbs.
+These herbs are mostly food-like herbs that have high vitamin, mineral, and trace mineral content such as alfalfa, astragalus, chamomile (small amounts only), dandelion leaf, oat straw, nettle, red raspberry, and many culinary herbs.

 These herbs are often taken in small, frequent doses as teas, especially during the first trimester.
 This can provide a good bit of vitamins, minerals, and water to hydrate the body, and the herbs aren’t too strong as to overwhelm the body during pregnancy.